-Munnar, popularly known as “Kashmir of South India”, is a famous tourist destination in Idukki district of Kerala state.
-Known for its picturesque hills and Neelakurinji (a shrub with purplish blue flowers that blossoms only once in 12 years ), it is one among most sought out destinations by the tourists visiting India.
+Munnar, popularly known as “Kashmir of South India”, is a famous tourist destination in the Idukki district of Kerala state.
+Known for its picturesque hills and Neelakurinji (a shrub with purplish-blue flowers that blossoms only once in 12 years ), it is one among most sought out destinations by the tourists visiting India.

 With the mercury levels touching almost zero degrees, snowfall was the main attraction that rallied tourists to Munnar in December 2018.
 In the meanwhile, I upgraded from 9-year-old Sony a390L DSLR to Sony ILCE-6300 and was planning for short trips to capture landscapes using my new gear.
 Initial plans were to travel to destinations nearby Bengaluru.
 As part of this, I toured Shivanasamudra Waterfalls along with 2 of my friends.
 I will write another post on this trip soon.

 On a short vacation to my hometown in January, I decided to drive to Munnar along with my cousins.
 Munnar town is almost 100 kilometres away from my native, and I knew that it was indeed a poor decision to drive that night.
 After a long journey from Bengaluru to Hometown, I was tired.
 My cousins too had a tiring day at work.
 But the desire to capture the snowfall and the sunrise persuaded me.
 I promised my cousins to drop them back the next morning as they have to be at the office by 10:00 AM.